-A new manufacturing subset has developed in town as Branford is now home to three breweries, two occupying facilities with nearly 30,000 sf each.
+Branford is now home to three breweries, two occupying facilities with nearly 30,000 sf each.
 Focusing on product manufacturing and distribution, the Branford brewers have already established a footprint up the eastern seaboard and throughout the northeast.
 In addition to being manufacturers, each is part of the tourism industry with their tasting rooms and facility operation tours, creating visitor destinations and providing Branford with its own "beer trail" for visiting beer lovers to enjoy.
-Only in its third year of operation, Stony Creek Brewery alone brought over 320,000 visitors to Branford last year.
-It is now ranked as one of a major destination in the state, moving the DOT to erect tourist signs along I-95 to guide visitors to its town center site.
+In the short number of years since it opened Stony Creek Brewery has become a. major destination in the state, drawing over 300,000 visitors a year and moving the DOT to erect tourist signs along I-95 to guide visitors to its town center site.
 At the same time, Thimble Island Brewery moved from its original 2,500 square foot start-up site into more than 25,000 square feet, allowing for more production capability, a larger tasting room and an addition of an event room to accommodate parties and meetings.
 Combined with more than twenty miles of shoreline with marinas, yachts clubs and the Thimble Islands, Branford is capitalizing on this new industry and a general growth in tourism that concentrates on life-style.
 This is one reason the founder of Stony Creek Brewery has developed plans for a boutique hotel on the Branford River.
-The property has been acquired and planning & zoning approvals have been secured, with construction expected to begin sometime in 2019.
+The property has been acquired and planning & zoning approvals have been secured, with construction expected to begin late in 2019 or early 2020.